seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>Change log 🪵</strong></summary>

+- **9 Aug 2023**
+  - Updated to OpenCore 0.9.4

+  - Added NVRAM key values for Bluetooth fix for Ventura 13.4+

+  - Updated all kexts to latest available versions

 - **16 May 2023**
   - Update to OpenCore 0.9.2
   - Disable CaseySJ patch and enable new DisableIoMapperMapping quirk (addresses the same issue)
-  - Updated all kexts to latest version
+  - Updated all kexts to latest available versions

 - **8 Mar 2023**
   - Update to **OpenCore 0.9.0**
   - Dropped support for BigSur (can use previous EFI versions if needed)